mikahanninen/robot-awsreinvent-sessions/README.md

 ### Robocloud Vault (REQUIRED)

-Required secrets have been stored into `Robocorp Vault` with key `aws-reinvent` which needs to hold variables `email` and `password` for the user accessing AWS re:Invent website.
+Required secrets need to be stored into `Robocorp Vault` with key `aws-reinvent` which should hold variables `email` and `password` for the user accessing AWS re:Invent website.

 For instructions to set the `Robocorp Vault` see https://robocorp.com/docs/development-howtos/variables-and-secrets/vault.